aisingapore/TagUI/docs/reference.rst

 timeout
 ####################
-Changes the auto-wait timeout when waiting for web elements to appear.
+Changes the auto-wait timeout when waiting for web elements to appear (default 10 seconds).

 .. code-block:: none